Department of Technology

 ITT 382 Advanced Web Site Development

 This course develops an understanding of techniques that go beyond basic HTML to develop dynamic Web sites.
 Topics include a review of XHTML and cascading style sheets, server-side programming, writing to and reading from files and databases, site design, and coding standards.
 Students are expected to be proficient with HTML, HTML editors, JPEG and GIF image manipulation, FTP, and basic Web site maintenance.
 Some programming experience is desirable.
 Prerequisite: ITT 281, COS 160 or equivalent, or instructor permission.
-Offered fall semester only.
+Offered on a two year spring rotation only.
 Cr 3.

 ITT 384 Advanced Computer-Aided Design

 An advanced computer-aided design course focusing on three-dimensional modeling, image rendering, and animation.
 Emphasis is on understanding and utilizing current and emerging computer-aided and design hardware and software to present designs, products, and processes effectively.
 The course emphasizes basic concepts of three-dimensional model creation and use.
 Prerequisite: ITT 282 or instructor permission.
 Offered on a two-year spring rotation.
 Cr 3.